MULTIWAY POTS: How To Effectively Beat Your Competition

 The first and most important thing to keep in mind about multiway pots is that your betting frequency needs to be lower with each additional player entering the flop.

 When it comes to bluffs in multiway pots, the best candidates are weaker draws that have some potential of turning the best hand but have no showdown value of its own.
+Even inside straight draws are not the best candidates to bet against multiple opponents.

-What you want to achieve with these hands is potentially fold out some better hands, and even if you don’t win the pot straight away, these hands provide you with an opportunity to keep barreling on later streets.
+What you want to achieve with these holdings is potentially fold out some better hands, and even if you don’t win the pot straight away, these hands provide you with an opportunity to keep barreling on later streets.

 This is a good example of a hand where we could try leading out with a small bet.
-Our bet is designed to get some stronger hands to fold (such as some hands containing a 9 or smaller pocket pairs) but also to give us the betting lead heading to the turn.
+Our bet is designed to get some stronger poker hands to fold (such as some hands containing a 9 or smaller pocket pairs) but also to give us the betting lead heading to the turn.

 Players who will have a few opponents left behind are not going to defend these medium strength holdings, so you will have quite a bit of fold equity on your side.
 On top of that, you can easily barrel such holdings later on if the situation fits it.